-In Smith's taxonomy, an HLL VM is a system that provides a process with an execution environment that does not correspond to any particular hardware platform [66].
+In Smith's taxonomy, an HLL VM is a system that provides a process with an execution environment that does not correspond to any particular hardware platform [65].
 The interface offered to the high-level language application process is usually designed to hide differences between the platforms to which the VM will eventually be ported.
-For instance, UCSD Pascal p-code [17] and Java bytecode [52] both express virtual instructions as stack operations that take no register arguments.
+For instance, UCSD Pascal p-code [79, 17] and Java bytecode [52] both express virtual instructions as stack operations that take no register arguments.
 Gosling, one of the designers of the Java virtual machine, has said that he based the design of the JVM on the p-code machine [3].
-Smalltalk [36], Self [75] and many other systems have taken a similar approach.
+Smalltalk [36], Self [74] and many other systems have taken a similar approach.
+This makes it easier to port the VM between hardware platforms that have variously sized register files.
 A VM may also provide virtual instructions that support peculiar or challenging features of the language.
 For instance, a Java virtual machine has specialized virtual instructions (eg. invokevirtual) in support of virtual method invocation.
 This allows the compiler to generate a single, relatively high-level virtual instruction instead of a sequence of complex machine and ABI dependent instructions.